Learning how to make homemade pie crust isn’t difficult at all. Just follow a few easy steps.

 Since we are going for light and flaky pie dough, scoop the flour in its storage container,

 and gently sprinkle it back in.
-Do this a few times to fluff up the flour before measuring.
+Do this a few times to fluff up the flour before measuring it.
 (Flour that has been sitting tends to compact and get a bit dense.
-Neither are adjectives that you want describing your pie dough.)
+Neither are adjectives that you want describing your pastry dough.)

 Measure the fluffed up flour into a large bowl.
-Be sure to level off the top of your measuring cup with a finger.
+Be sure to level off the top of your measuring cup.